 Dental implants made of sterile titanium can provide a replacement for one or more natural teeth.
 This procedure can greatly enhance the preservation of the remaining bone where the implant is placed.
 Proper placement of dental implants takes careful planning.
 To ensure this Dr. Koltun works closely with your restorative dentist and may utilize one or more additional techniques (sinus lift augmentation, bone grafting, Simplant C.T. scans) to ensure successful implant placement.
 Dr. Koltun draws on his nearly 20 years of hospital and university teaching experience when carefully planning each implant case.

 Benefits of Dental Implants and Guided Implant Placement

 Dental x-rays often do not provide the exacting information needed for some sensitive surgical procedures.
 C.T. scans however allow Dr. Koltun to asses bone quality, quantity (density) as well as the location of important anatomical structures in a more exacting way.
 Important site locations such as the mandibular nerve and the maxillary sinus must be carefully identified and accounted for when planning the best possible placement of dental implants.

 Simplant is a specially designed computer program which digitally formats a C.T. scan allowing for a precise 3 dimensional view of the jaw area which renders exacting study guides needed for precise implant placement.
-This methodology also provides accurate resource information to help in avoiding col-md-6lision with important nerve structures while placing dental implants.
+This methodology also provides accurate resource information to help in avoiding collision with important nerve structures while placing dental implants.
 This leading edge technology, allows Dr. Koltun to ensure the closest to ideal result for implant placement and adds invaluable information while working closely with your restorative dentist.

 | X-rays, CT scans and labeled stents